 Cybersecurity Risk.
-CCTC, its affiliates, service providers and other market participants increasingly depend on complex information technology and communications systems to conduct business functions.
-These systems are subject to a number of different threats or risks that could adversely affect a client's portfolio, despite the efforts of CCTC, its affiliates and CCTC's service providers to adopt technologies, processes and practices intended to mitigate these risks and protect the security of their computer systems, software, networks and other technology assets, as well as the security, confidentiality, integrity and availability of information belonging to a client.
-For example, unauthorized third parties may attempt to improperly access, modify, disrupt the operations of, or prevent access to these systems of CCTC, its affiliates, CCTC's service providers, counterparties or data stored by these systems.
-Third parties may also attempt to fraudulently induce employees, customers, CCTC's service providers or other users of CCTC's or its affiliates' systems to disclose sensitive information in order to gain access to CCTC's or its affiliates' data or that of the investors.
+CCTC, its affiliates, service providers and other market participants depend on complex and often interconnected information technology and communications systems to conduct business functions.
+These systems are subject to a number of different threats and other risks that could adversely affect a client's portfolio, despite the efforts of CCTC, its affiliates and CCTC's service providers to adopt technologies, processes and procedures intended to mitigate these risks and protect the security of their computer systems, software, networks and other technology assets, as well as the security, confidentiality, integrity and availability of information belonging to a client.
+For example, unauthorized third parties may attempt to improperly access, modify, disrupt the operations of, or prevent access to these systems of CCTC, its affiliates, CCTC's service providers, counterparties or data stored by these systems including client information.
+CCTC and the clients' service providers may be subject to ransomware or other attacks that could cause a substantial business disruption or loss of availability of data that could prevent the clients and CCTC from executing its investment strategy or accessing an account, which could lead to financial losses.
+Third parties may also attempt to fraudulently induce employees, customers, CCTC's service providers or other users of CCTC's or its affiliates' systems to disclose sensitive information in order to gain access to CCTC's or its affiliates' data or that of the clients or to transfer funds to unauthorized third parties.
 A successful penetration or circumvention of the security of CCTC's or its affiliates' systems by unauthorized third parties could result in the loss or theft of an investor's data or funds, the inability to access electronic systems, loss or theft of proprietary information or corporate data, physical damage to a computer or network system or costs associated with system repairs.
-Such incidents could cause a client to incur regulatory penalties, reputational damage, additional compliance costs or financial loss.
-In addition, CCTC or its affiliates may incur substantial costs related to investigation of the origin and scope of a cybersecurity incident, increasing and upgrading cybersecurity protections including its administrative, technical, organizational and physical controls, acts of identity theft, unauthorized use or loss of proprietary information, adverse investor reaction, increased insurance premiums or difficulties obtaining insurance coverage, or litigation, regulatory actions or other legal risks.
+Such incidents could cause a client, a client's subsidiaries, CCTC, its affiliates or their service provider to incur regulatory penalties, reputational damage, additional compliance costs, increased insurance premiums or financial loss.
+In addition, CCTC or its affiliates may incur substantial costs related to investigation and remediation of the cybersecurity incident, increasing and upgrading cybersecurity protections including its administrative, technical, organizational and physical controls, acts of identity theft, unauthorized use or loss of proprietary information, adverse investor reaction, increased insurance premiums or difficulties obtaining insurance coverage, or litigation, regulatory actions or other legal risks.